 The University has pledged its unrestricted revenues and property of the core campus located in Spokane, Washington (see Note 10) to the repayment of its obligations under the loan agreements.
-As a condition of the issuance of the bonds, the University has agreed to certain covenants for the protection of bond owners, including maintaining in each fiscal year income available for debt service at least equal to 1.00 times annual debt service for such fiscal years after the last of the new facilities is placed in service, and 1.25 times annual debt service in each other fiscal year.
-The University was in compliance with these debt covenants as of June 30, 2018 and 2017.
+As a condition of the issuance of the bonds, the University has agreed to certain covenants for the protection of bond owners, including maintaining in each fiscal year income available for debt service at least equal to 1.00 times annual debt service for such fiscal year beginning after the date of issuance of the bonds and continuing through the fiscal year that is two fiscal years after the last of the new facilities is placed in service, and 1.25 times annual debt service in each other fiscal year.
+The University was in compliance with these debt covenants as of June 30, 2019 and 2018.

-Deposits held by trustee (Note 7) at June 30, 2018 include debt service reserves related to the Series 2012 bonds and \$3,457 of unspent bond proceeds for construction related to the Series 2016 bonds.
+Deposits held by trustee (Note 7) at June 30, 2019 include debt service reserves related to the Series 2012 bonds and of unspent bond proceeds for construction related to the Series 2016 bonds.

-The approximate principal and sinking fund payment requirements for all long-term debt for the five years subsequent to June 30, 2018 are:
+The approximate principal and sinking fund payment requirements for all long-term debt for the five years subsequent to June 30, 2019 are:

-Year Ended June 30 Prir ncipal
+Year Ended June 30 Pri Principal

-2019 2020 \$ 1,795 1,850
+2020 \$ 1,850

 2021 1,915

+2022 1,985

-2022 2023 1,985 2,070
+2023 2,070

+2024 2,165

 Certain costs related to the issuance of debt have been deferred and are being amortized over the term of the debt issue.
-Accumulated amortization approximated \$82 and \$59 at June 30, 2018 and 2017, respectively.
+Accumulated amortization approximated \$106 and \$82 at June 30, 2019 and 2018, respectively.